 Most people take somewhere between 3-8 teaspoons to flush.
 But, this number does differ based on your overall health status and how quickly your body uses up the ascorbate.
 Everyone will be different, and that's completely okay!

-For more information on the vitamin c cleanse, and wellness in general, visit the Better Bones website.
+For more information on the vitamin c cleanse, and wellness in general, visit the Alkaline for Life website.
 Dr. Susan Brown is a medical anthropologist, a NYS Certified Nutritionist, and the author of Better Bones, Better Body — the first comprehensive look at natural bone health.
 With more than 40 years of experience in clinical nutrition, her and her team have consulted on a vast number of socioeconomic, cultural, educational, and health issues.

 Decide to take the leap and complete the flush?
 Let me know how it goes!
 Send me a message or leave a comment below and use code GUESSITSJESS101 to save 10% on your first order!